Siroopfles/NovaPort/v5/README.md

     2. Delegating to Nova-LeadArchitect to finalize `active_context.state_of_the_union` in ConPort.
     3. Delegating to Nova-FlowAsk to generate a Markdown summary of the session and save it to `.nova/summary/session_summary_[timestamp].md`.
     4. Informing the user about the session closure and the location of the summary.

+## Foundations and Acknowledgements
+The Nova System builds upon several key technologies and concepts:
+*   **Context Portal (ConPort):** The MCP server providing the structured knowledge base is based on the open-source project: [https://github.com/GreatScottyMac/context-portal](https://github.com/GreatScottyMac/context-portal).
+Refer to its documentation for detailed MCP tool specifications.
+*   **Nova Modes & Execution:** The concept of specialized AI modes and their interaction is designed for execution environments compatible with frameworks like [Roo Code](https://docs.roocode.com/).
+This configuration specifically uses **experimental custom system prompt features** of Roo Code, as detailed in its documentation ([Footgun Prompting](https://docs.roocode.com/features/footgun-prompting)).
+*   **Inspiration:** The overall architecture and mode-based workflow orchestration patterns draw inspiration from concepts explored in [RooFlow](https://github.com/GreatScottyMac/RooFlow).

 This README provides a high-level overview of the Nova system.
 For detailed processes and responsibilities of specific modes, refer to their respective workflow (`.md`) and system prompt (`.md`) files.